dart-archive/www.dartlang.org/src/site/tools/pub/get-started.markdown

 * Use pub to get your package's dependencies.
 * Import the library.

-## Creating a Pubspec
+## Creating a pubspec
 To use a package, your application must define a pubspec.
 The simplest possible pubspec lists only the package name:

 {% prettify yaml %}
 name: my_app
 {% endprettify %}

 A pubspec is where you list dependencies and their download locations.
 The pubspec is a file named <code class="literal">pubspec.yaml</code>, and it must be in the top directory of your application.

 Here is an example of a pubspec that specifies the locations of two packages.
 First, it points to the js package that is hosted on